jocafi/replicate-couchdb/README.md

 # replicate-couchddb
-Replicate CouchdDB using PouchDB library
+Replicate CouchdDB using the PouchDB library.